Coldplunge Guide

 Manufacturer responses can clarify pricing bands, warranty terms, support footprint, or common mistakes.
 They do not move a page up the shortlist on their own.

 Health and safety pages are written conservatively.
-When the safer answer is to slow down, get clearance, or skip the heat, that is the answer we give.
+When the safer answer is to slow down, get medical clearance, or skip the cold entirely, that is the answer we give.

 Next Step